 Lay pastoral visiting is a parish-based ministry, functioning under the supervision of the clergy.
 Trained parishioners visit members of the community to provide pastoral care and support to those who request it.
 Pastoral care involves activities that promote spiritual and religious health and well-being, including:

-- constructive listening
+- generous listening

 - the ministry of presence